OFFICE OF THE SELECTBOARD

 Edwards noted that Christofferson had re-circulated the VLCT revised ACO information prior to the meeting.
 Edwards noted:

 ACO authority has been split into two categories.
 Humane Officers and Non-Humane officers.
-The categories depend on whether or not the ACO is part of the Municipal Police Force.
+The categories depend on whether or not the ACO is trained.

 Edwards confirmed she sent the VLCT ACO update email to Halifax ACO.